signalfx/signalfx-ruby/README.md

 To send data through a HTTP proxy, set the environment variable `http_proxy` with the proxy URL.

+The SignalFlow client by default will use the proxy set in the `http_proxy` envvar by default.
+To send SignalFlow websocket data through a separate proxy, set the `proxy_url` keyword arg on the `client.signalflow` call.

 ### Sending multi-dimensional data

 Reporting dimensions for the data is also optional, and can be